Gianluca Vialli: International career

-With the 1990 FIFA World Cup being held on home soil, Vialli named part of the squad and he was expected to make a huge impact for the hosts.
+With the 1990 FIFA World Cup being held on home soil, Vialli was named part of the squad and he was expected to make a huge impact for the hosts.
 However, after failing to score in the first match against Austria, despite setting up the winning goal via a cross, Vialli missed a penalty against the United States in the next match, hitting the lower near post with keeper Tony Meola diving the other way; he did play a role in the decisive goal, however, scored by Giuseppe Giannini, with his dummy on Roberto Donadoni's pass, following a team move.
 He was subsequently dropped from the team in favour of the attacking duo of Roberto Baggio and Salvatore Schillaci, the latter of whom had scored the winning goal against Austria from Vialli's assist, after appearing as a substitute.
 Vialli returned to the team for the semi-final against Argentina and played a role in Italy's opening goal after his shot on goal was blocked by Argentina keeper Goycochea and the rebound fell to Schillaci.
 He was substituted in the second half as Italy were eliminated on penalties, eventually finishing the tournament in third place.
 Because Italy assigned jersey numbers alphabetically to players for the World Cup (beginning with defenders, then midfielders, and finally attackers) Vialli wore the number 21 during the World Cup.
 Overall, he finished the tournament with two assists, which were both provided for the golden boot winner Schillaci.

 Vialli returned to lead Italy's attack during the qualifying games for the UEFA Euro 1992 Championship under manager Vicini, scoring in Italy's 3–1 win over Hungary and 2–0 win over Cyprus in 1991.
 However, Italy missed out on qualifying after finishing second behind the Soviet Union in Group 3.